 Price Lock: The insurance company will never increase your monthly premiums.
 Whether it is year one or year thirty of the policy, your price does not change.
 This is extremely important for senior citizens on a fixed income who need to know their monthly expenses down to the penny.

 Coverage Lock: The coverage will never expire, decrease, or terminate.
-For families’ financial security, it is key that the coverage is active when the insured passes away.
+It is key for families’ financial security that the insurance policy is active when the insured passes away.
 Senior life insurance policies always will be.

 Builds Cash Value: For each payment made, a portion will go towards the cash value.
-Over time this amount will accumulate and provide the opportunity for the insured senior to be able to borrow from it.
+Over time this amount will accumulate and provide the opportunity for the insured senior to borrow from it.

 What can the Death Benefit be Used for?